autocore-ai/AutowareAuto/docs/installation/lgsvl.md

 @image html images/lgsvl-simulation-general.png "Configuring the simulation"
 @image html images/lgsvl-simulation-map-and-vehicle.png "Configuring the simulation map and vehicle"

-### Starting the simulation
+### Starting the simulation {#lgsvl-start-simulation}

-Once the simulation has been created, you can select and run it by clicking the play button.
+Once the simulation has been created, select it by clicking on its white box first, then run it by clicking the play button.

+@image html images/lgsvl-simulation-start.png "Starting the simulation" width=80%

 The Lexus should appear in a 3D rendering in the `LGSVL Simulator` window (not in the browser).

-The next step is to control the Lexus and to drive around using the arrow keys on the keyboard.
-Press `F1` to see a list of short cuts and press the cookie button in bottom left corner for mor UI controls.
+The next step is to control the Lexus and to drive around.
+Press `F1` to see a list of shortcuts and press the cookie button in bottom left corner for more UI controls.

+The essential commands are to use the arrow keys to steer and accelerate, and the `Page Up` and `Page Down` keys to switch between forward and reverse driving.

 Congratulations if everything is working up to this point.
 The setup of LGSVL is completed.

 @image html images/lgsvl-controls.png "Controlling the Lexus"

-@todo Uncomment joystick session when tested again
+@todo #850 Uncomment joystick session when tested again

 <!-- ### Controlling LGSVL with a joystick -->